 If we decide to sell rental properties or land holdings, we evaluate the recoverability of the carrying amounts of the assets.
 If the evaluation indicates that the carrying value is not recoverable from estimated net sales proceeds, the property is written down to estimated fair value less costs to sell.
 Our estimates of cash flows and fair values of the properties are based on current market conditions and consider matters such as rental rates and occupancies for comparable properties, recent sales data for comparable properties, and, where applicable, contracts or the results of negotiations with purchasers or prospective purchasers.
 Changes in estimated future cash flows due to changes in our plans or view of market and economic conditions could result in recognition of additional impairment losses, which, under applicable accounting guidance, could be substantial.

-During the three-month period ended March 31, 2005, we recognized impairment losses associated with two facilities of \$3.7 million.
+During the three and six months ended June 30, 2005, we recognized impairment losses associated with two facilities of \$0.0 million and \$3.7 million, respectively.

 Loan Impairment